A subcontractor had to pay winter precautions out of his own pocket

 [Judgement of the Court of Arbitration, 9 January, 2014, C-12560]

-An owner made an agreement with a main contractor about construction of concrete chutes and some other works.
+An owner made an agreement with a main contractor about the construction of concrete chutes and some other works.
 The main contractor had a subcontractor to carry out the concrete work.

 The work was delayed, and the owner accepted an extension of time if the main contractor paid the expenses for winter precautions.
 Subsequently, the main contractor and subcontractor agreed that the subcontractor’s work had to be completed by 2 December 2010.